CoffeeBeforeArch/pytest_guide/src/intro/intro.md

 We can see from the logs that all 4 of our tests were collected, and all 4 passed!

-To run tests from a particular file, we need only pass the full path to the file.
-For example, here is the results of running all the tests in our `test_functions.py` file:
+To run tests in a particular file, we need only pass the full path to the file.
+For example, here is the results of running all tests in our `test_functions.py` file:

 ```
 cba@cba$ pytest test_functions.py